-Our Ambassadorial Advisory Group is made up of people who share a great passion for our academy.
+The E-ACT Ambassador Group is made up of parents and community members who share a great passion fo rsupporting and working with our academy.

 - Articles of Association

 - Master Funding Agreement

 All of these documents can be found by clicking here.